 Get the recipe: Spanish tortilla with artichokes

-This recipe only uses 7 ingredients and takes just 10 mins to cook!
-At 132 calories per serving, miso soup is a great choice if you’re watching your figure as it’s made from mostly water.
+This recipe only uses seven ingredients and takes just 10 mins to cook.
+At 143 calories per serving, miso soup is a great choice if you’re watching your figure as it’s made from mostly water.

 Get the recipe: Chicken miso soup